 Our getting started training is standardized and is located on our team training website.
 Everyone is encouraged to complete the steps.
 We also have a 120+ page success guide in PDF format for our team.

 I do one-on-one coaching occasionally, but not often.
 I used to be at everyone’s beck and call.
 Now I am quite selective about who I give my one-on-one time to.
 Why?
 I act like a CEO.
 I spend my time where it is deserved.
 Whenever possible, I train and support everyone in a GROUP setting because it allows me to work smart.

 I know that most people are just visiting the business.
-They will be in and out of the business in less than 90 days.
+They will be in and out of the business in less than 90-days.
 It’s sad but true.
 I’ve grown to accept this.

 I reserve my one-on-one time for people who have been here a while, proved themselves, and earned my time.
 That might sound like tough love.
 It is.
 But, it’s smart.